QICHAO803/QICHAO803.github.io/_pages/about.md

   - /about.html
 ---

-I am Qichao (Leo) Liu, a Postdoctoral Fellow at the LMS, The Hong Kong Polytechnic University.
+I am Qichao (Leo) Liu, a Postdoctoral Fellow at the Department of Logistics and Maritime Studies (LMS), The Hong Kong Polytechnic University.
 My research lies at the intersection of autonomous driving, intelligent transportation systems, and optimization.
 I am particularly interested in multi-vehicle cooperative control, trajectory planning and control, platoon systems, and risk-aware decision-making under uncertainty.

 I received my PhD in Transportation Engineering from Southeast University, where I worked with Professors Jian Wang and Wei Wang.
 During my doctoral studies, I also participated in a joint training program at the University of Wisconsin–Madison under the supervision of Professor Sikai Chen.
 Prior to that, I obtained my Master of Engineering degree in Traffic System Engineering from the University of Shanghai for Science and Technology in January 2021, where I worked with Professor Jing Zhao.